Auddity/Stat-Tracker-App/README.md

 The purpose in building this app is for me to work with vanilla Javascript.
 Focusing on inputing data, storing data in local storage, displaying data, and updating data.

 ## Current Status
-Most simple UI, three values can be entered.
+Most simple UI, four values can be entered.
-It can submit, store, and display.  - Input a new name and have it added to DOM & Storage & Displayed in the correct catagory.
+It can submit, store, and display.
+  - Input a new name and have it added to DOM & Storage & Displayed in the correct catagory.
-Can input a name already existing and update DOM & Storage (no edit button)
+  - Can input a name already existing and update DOM & Storage (no edit button)

-- Adding a position & stat type
-  - Production Note (Principle 2 invoked): Had to drop `datalist` element.
-Couln't get JS functionality working.
-I also learned it doesn't work in Safari.
-  - Replaced it with a `select` element.
-It makes The JS code easier and cleaner.

 ### Next Steps
 - Sorting displayed players in correct order of highest to lowest stat value